AI strategy sprint

 Enterprise AI vision sprint

-Five-day sprint aligning leadership on value, risk, and execution for a multi-year roadmap.
+Focused sprint aligning leadership on value, risk, and the first useful delivery path.

 1. 1Day 1: align on goals, constraints, and stakeholders